 In solving PDE, the primary challenge is to create an equation that approximates the equation to be studied, but is numerically stable, meaning that errors in the input and intermediate calculations do not accumulate and cause the resulting output to be meaningless.
 There are many ways of doing this, all with advantages and disadvantages.
 The FEM is a good choice for solving partial differential equations over complicated domains, when the domain changes (as example during solidification), when the desired precision varies over the entire domain, or when the solution lacks smoothness.
 This is why the most attractive feature of the FEM is its ability to handle complicated geometries and boundaries with relative ease.
 While FDM is restricted to handle rectangular shapes and simple alterations, the handling of geometries in FEM is theoretically straightforward.
 On the other hand, one of the most attractive advantages of FDM is that it can be very easy to implement.

-There are reasons to consider the mathematical foundation of the finite element approximation more accurate, for instance, because the quality of the approximation between grid points is poor in FEM is often higher than in the corresponding FDM approach.
+There are reasons to consider the mathematical foundation of the finite element approximation more accurate, for instance, because the quality of the approximation between grid points in FEM is often higher than in the corresponding FDM approach.

 The starting point for the finite element method is a mesh, a partition of the geometry into small units of a simple shape, mesh elements.
 Once we have a mesh, we can introduce approximations to the dependent variables.
 The idea is to approximate our variables with functions that can be described with a finite number of parameters or degrees of freedom (DOF).
 Inserting this approximation into the weak form of the equation generates a system of equations for the degrees of freedom [36].